All six English teams now exiting Super League

 Perez, who was scheduled to appear on Spanish radio program "El Larguero" on Cadena SER on Tuesday night, instead skipped the interview to attend meetings relating to the proposed league, according to that show's host, Manu Carreno.

-Before their scoreless draw with Brighton on Tuesday, a group of Chelsea players went to chairman Bruce Buck to say they were opposed to the proposed league, sources told Olley.
+Before their scoreless draw with Brighton on Tuesday, a group of Chelsea players went to chairman Bruce Buck to say they were opposed to the proposed league, sources told ESPN's James Olley.

 Several hundred fans gathered outside Stamford Bridge hours before kick-off to voice their opposition to the club's plan to sign up to the new competition.